ForynX/ForynX.github.io/projekty/papryka.md

 ---
-title: Projekty 2D
+title: Papryyka
-layout: page
+layout: blank
+id: 2D
 ---

 # This is heading 1